Rural health: Educational attainment

+Community engagement

+Community participation and sustained partnerships between healthcare providers and community members is key to delivering effective rural healthcare.
+"Community members are important stakeholders, and their perspectives about their health needs and utilization patterns, the health care they can afford to access, and the quality of care they receive, should be viewed as expert evidence when devising rural health care policies."
+Functional participation involves forming groups to meet existing objectives that are related to a particular goal.
+Active participation can be integrated through decision-making efforts that are open to all members of the community.
+Specifically, when improving transportation in rural areas, community members should be consulted to provide their own ideas and have individual roles throughout the project.
+Support systems should be in place for locals to be involved in critical decision-making as well as voice their opinions with equal stakes without feared backlash.
+Telemedicine and e-health solutions are also helping outreach to rural patients, in places like the rural Eastern Cape in South Africa.
+Community participation encourages people living in rural communities to take care of their mental and physical health and empowers them to practice healthy living.

+A renewed focus on rural health worldwide

-National Systems
+National systems

 Since the mid-1980s, there has been increased attention on the discrepancies in healthcare outcomes between individuals in rural areas and those in urban areas.
 Since that time there has been increased funding by governments and non-governmental organizations to research rural health, provide needed medical services, and incorporate the needs of rural areas into governmental healthcare policy.
 Some countries have started rural proofing programs to ensure that the needs of rural communities, including rural health, are incorporated into national policies.

 Research centers (such as the Center for Rural and Northern Health Research at Laurentian University, the Center for Rural Health at the University of North Dakota, and the RUPRI Center) and rural health advocacy groups (such as the National Rural Health Association, National Organization of State Offices of Rural Health, and National Rural Health Alliance) have been developed in several nations to inform and combat rural health issues.

 In Canada, many provinces have started to decentralize primary care and move towards a more regional approach.
 The Local Health Integration Network was established in Ontario in 2007 order to address the needs of the many Ontarians living in rural, northern, and remote areas.
 The Canadian Institute for Health Information has developed the Rural Health Systems Model to support decision-makers and planners with understanding factors that affect rural health system performance, and the Rural Health Services Decision Guide to support decisions surrounding provision of rural health services.
 In China, a US $50 million pilot project was approved in 2008 to improve public health in rural areas.
 China is also planning to introduce a national health care system.